 Which bus should I take to get to you?

 Our headquarters are at Skaftafell Terminal, located right next to ring-road 1.
 Please check the bus website, www.bus.is, to find out the public transportation options for the south coast of Iceland.
 You can also send us an email and we would be happy to help you figure these things out.

 What type of aircraft do you operate?

-Piper Navajo with seats for up to 7 passengers and one openable window for custom photo flights.
-A Cessna 207 with seats for up to five passengers and three openable windows for photo flights.
-And a Airbus H152 Helicopter with seats for up to 5 passengers and a openable window for photo flights.
+From Skaftafell we operate a Cessna 207 with seats for up to five passengers and three openable windows for photo flights and a Airbus H152 Helicopter with seats for up to 5 passengers.

 Which aircraft do you use for photo flights?

-All our aircraft can be used for photo flights, it really depends on our availability at the time of your booking and your preference which aircraft we use.
+Our Cessna 207 airplane is our most popular aircraft for photo flights.
+But all our aircraft can be used for photo flights, it really depends on our availability at the time of your booking and your preference, which aircraft we use.

 Send us an email with your wishes and we will come up with the best option for you.

 Yes, we can arrange helicopter pick-up from various locations, but we do not offer car pick-up services.